 He undertook various odd jobs and appears to have raised money from friends and associates for a number of

-ill-founded ventures including shipwreck recovery.
+ill-founded ventures including a chemical firm and shipwreck recovery.

 He destroyed most personal documents before his death.

 So far, so good.
 However, a closer look reveals more than a few inconsistencies.
 These become more numerous the more one digs.

 My research illustrates some of the difficulties faced by historians and genealogists.

 Incorrectly indexed as TJA Martyn

 3. London Gazette 22 Nov 1915 p11587